Skip to main content

 Travis Zimmerman

 Ed.D.
-Student
+Graduate

 What made you choose Marymount University for the pursuit of your Doctorate?

 I chose MU because I wanted something close and local.
-I evaluated 3 programs before deciding on MU.
+I evaluated three programs before deciding on MU.
 My wife works in research and she got a job here in the greater D.C. area, therefore, we moved here.
 There was also no realistic choice for an in-person program option for me.
 The responsiveness of the graduate student advisors played a role as well as the cost competitiveness of the program in my final decision.
 Also, this program is new, and I like to be a part of new things!
 The program is also just figuring out how to interface with online students, so there’s that common starting place that students and professors share.

 What do you hope to accomplish by earning an Ed.D. degree?

-I was interested in school leadership in the past, but as I’ve gotten involved with the research component I see the wisdom in working in educational policy.
+I was interested in school leadership in the past, but as I’ve gotten involved with the research component, I see the wisdom in working in educational policy.
 I think I’d like to work at a think tank or a policy foundation, though my goals are still evolving.

 What are your long-term professional and personal goals?